 We train anyone that is willing to learn.
 Most pre-professional ballet schools have auditions to find the right sort of body or would not consider training some dancers who don't fit the right mold.
 The passion for ballet does not always come in the perfect body.
-It is so exciting to see the kid who is not the most naturally talented, the kid that was a late starter, or the the child you was really awkward become an amazing dancer.
+It is so exciting to see the kid who is not the most naturally talented, the kid that was a late starter, or the child who was really awkward become an amazing dancer.

 We may not know you right away but if you are coming to classes, performances, and events, we will get to know you.
 And then you are family.
 We have literally watched so many of our kids grow up from crazy (or even sometimes naughty) 3-year-olds into beautiful young women and men.
 When the kids leave us for college, professional ballet schools, or companies, we keep in touch with our "children" and we often miss their parents as well!
 And they come back during breaks to visit,